ok2cqr/cqrprop/README.md

 How to install CQRPROP?
 ------------------------

-Ubuntu 22.04 and 22.10 users can use my PPA on Launchpad:
+Ubuntu 24.04 users can use my PPA on Launchpad:

 ```
 sudo add-apt-repository ppa:ok2cqr/cqrprop